 The first sewers in Swindon were laid in 1866 (before that people used cesspits).
 But these early sewers simply emptied into a ditch.
 In 1872 a sewage farm was built.
 The first public toilets in Swindon opened in 1877.
 By 1853 houses in New Swindon had piped water but it was (often dirty) water from the canal.
 In 1868 the town gained a freshwater supply.

 As early as 1851 the old town was lit by gas.
 In the new town, however, there were no gas street lights till 1864.

-Like other towns in the 19th century New Swindon was dirty and unsanitary.
-There were outbreaks of cholera, typhus and smallpox.
-However life in Victorian Swindon gradually improved.
+Like other Victorian towns New Swindon was dirty and unsanitary.
+There were outbreaks of cholera, typhus, and smallpox.
+However, life in Victorian Swindon gradually improved.
 In 1864 elected Boards of Health were formed in both Old and New Swindon.
 In 1894 they were replaced by urban district councils.

 The first newspaper in Swindon began in 1854.
 At first it was published monthly but from 1855 was weekly and from 1895 daily.

 A corn exchange (where grain was bought and sold) was built in 1866.
 In 1872 the Great Western Railway Company built a cottage hospital in Faringdon Road.
 Swindon and North Wiltshire Victoria Hospital were built in 1887 in Okus Road.
 This hospital was supported by voluntary subscriptions.

 A cemetery off Whitworth Road opened in 1882.
 The Technical College was founded in 1896 in Victoria Road.